2003 ASB Classic

-The 2003 Auckland Open (also named ASB Classic for sponsorship reasons) was a 2003 WTA Tour tennis tournament, played on outdoor hard courts.
+The 2003 Auckland Open (also named ASB Classic for sponsorship reasons) was a 2003 WTA Tour women's tennis tournament, played on outdoor hard courts.
 It was the 18th edition of the WTA Auckland Open.
 It took place at the ASB Tennis Centre in Auckland, New Zealand, from 30 December 2002 to 5 January 2003.
 Second-seeded Eleni Daniilidou won the singles title and earned $22,000 first-prize money.